MOST RECENT

 • organ and tissue donation

-The driving portion of the Ohio drivers education class will include both the in-car observation lessons and the actual behind the wheel driving lessons.
+The driving portion of the Ohio drivers education class will include both in-car observation lessons and the actual behind the wheel driving lessons.

 Ohio GDL

-• Passenger restrictions (only 1 passenger allowed for drivers younger than age 17)
+• Passenger restrictions (only 1 passenger allowed for drivers younger than age 17) (part of other Ohio permit restrictions)

 • Prohibition on unsupervised nighttime driving (between midnight and 6 am for 16 year old drivers and between 1 am and 5 am for 17 year old drivers)